openbmc/phosphor-state-manager/README.md

 ## State Tracking and Control

 phosphor-state-manager makes extensive use of systemd.
-There is a writeup [here][1] with an overview of systemd and its use by OpenBMC.
+There is a [writeup][1] with an overview of systemd and its use by OpenBMC.

 phosphor-state-manager monitors for systemd targets to complete as a trigger to updating the its corresponding D-Bus property.
 When using PSM, a user must